-Seraphina, along with a handful of other students, spent the fall 2013 semester at the 13th century Brunnenburg Castle in Italy’s South Tirol province.
+Seraphina and a small group of GMC students spent the fall 2013 semester at the 13th century Brunnenburg Castle in Italy’s South Tirol province.
 The experience fed Seraphina’s curiosity and eclectic interests: the 17-credit block course wove together classes in design, agroarchaeology, history and literature, food and culture, and included a course on the poetry of Ezra Pound, taught by Pound’s daughter.
 The semester included stops in Florence, Ravenna, Venice, Switzerland, Austria, Germany and personal trips to London, Marrakech, Barcelona and Rome.